Syh-practice/Syh-practice/README.md

 - 👋 Hi, I’m @Syh-practice
+-    Major in wireless-telecommunication.
+-
-- 👀 I’m interested in Web code.
+- 👀 Interested in Web code.
 - 🌱 Currently learning HTML-5 , CSS3
 - 📫 How to reach me ...